Cold Stunning Causes & Effects

 What Should I Do if I See a Stranded Sea Turtle?

-Through a federal permit from the National Oceanographic and Atmospheric Administration (NOAA), the National Aquarium manages sea turtle and marine mammal rescue response in our region.
+Through a federal permit from the National Oceanic and Atmospheric Administration (NOAA), the National Aquarium manages sea turtle and marine mammal rescue response in our region.
 If you encounter a sick or stranded sea turtle in the mid-Atlantic, call our team at 410-576-3880.
 Please be prepared to share your location and a description of the sea turtle and its condition.
 This will help us determine if it's in need of medical attention or just resting.
 Even if you're not sure the sea turtle is in distress, we are still interested in knowing about sightings.
 We continue to learn about animal populations in our area and how these animals use our beaches and waterways.
 If the sea turtle is sick or injured, National Aquarium Animal Rescue will respond and transport it to the Aquarium in Baltimore for rehabilitation.
 Elsewhere, you can contact your state's natural resources agency for information about animal rescue in your area.
 NOAA Fisheries also offers a resource for reporting a stranded or injured marine animal.

 How Can You Help?

 Wherever you live, you can give rescued sea turtles a fighting chance by supporting legislation to help fund rescue efforts.
-Legislation like the bipartisan Sea Turtle Rescue Assistance Act will use federal funds to aid organizations working to maintain sea turtle populations.
+Legislation like the bipartisan Sea Turtle Rescue Assistance and Rehabilitation Act will use federal funds to aid organizations working to maintain sea turtle populations.

 Stay Updated